[Coral-List] Research Fellowship opportunities, Australia: coral population genetics; and people and ecosystems

 Research Fellow: People and Ecosystems

-The ARC Centre of Excellence for Coral Reef Studies is a leading coral reef research group, encompassing >250 researchers and graduate students.
-The vision of the Centre is to provide the scientific knowledge necessary for understanding the world's coral reefs and their interaction with people in order to foster their sustainable use, secure the benefits they provide to tropical societies and economies, and enhance the effectiveness of coral reef management world-wide.
+The vision of the ARC Centre is to provide the scientific knowledge necessary for understanding the world's coral reefs and their interaction with people in order to foster their sustainable use, secure the benefits they provide to tropical societies and economies, and enhance the effectiveness of coral reef management world-wide.
 An employment opportunity for an outstanding early to mid-career Research Fellow is now available for a three year appointment.
 We are seeking people with broad areas of expertise which would contribute to the following research theme of the Centre:

 People and Ecosystems: The key objective of this program is to improve the governance and management of natural systems and to enhance our capacity to sustain both human and natural capital.
 We are seeking to transcend the disciplinary constraints of the biological, oceanographic, geochemical, anthropological, economic and policy sciences, to create an exciting research agenda that focuses on the local and global resilience of coral reefs from both social and biological perspectives.